josephsachs/minare/README.md

 ### Why Logical Frames?
 Imagine you have to distribute work across a cluster of workers.
-Each operation might have implications for subsequent operations, so you need it to complete in order.
+Each operation might have implications for subsequent operations, so you need them to complete in order.

 One approach might be to timestamp incoming work and pass that to workers.
-This is intuitively appealing: time is already an ordering abstraction, and while clocks do drift, there are external authorities to synchronize with.
+This is intuitively appealing: time is already an ordering abstraction, and while clocks do drift there are external authorities to synchronize with.

-However, wall-clock time is not the only type of time in computing, and workers are not abstractions, they are different VMs:sometimes running on different metal, sometimes over different pipes.
+However, wall-clock time is not the *only* type of time, and workers are not abstractions but individual VMs: sometimes running on different metal, sometimes over different pipes.
 Variances in network latency, CPU speed, and GC throughput create time variances you cannot synchronize away.

-You can build in grace periods, have a leader make periodic progress checks and so on—but as you're doing this more work is coming in.
+You can build in grace periods, have a leader make periodic progress checks and so on—but as you're doing this, more work is coming in.

 Computing addresses this by abstracting process time as **cycles.** Game engines like Unity and Godot extend the idea with the concept of **frames**: discrete units of logical time.
-A frame might complete more or less quickly depending on the actual speed of work (dependent on the weight of the simulation, the user's hardware and, in lockstep netcode, the speed of the slowest connection), but variances in speed do not affect the integrity of the simulated gameworld.
+A frame might complete more or less quickly depending on the actual speed of work (impacted by the weight of the simulation, the user's hardware and, in lockstep netcode, the speed of the slowest connection), but variances do not affect the integrity of the simulated gameworld.

-Minare adopts the same approach, in theory preserving temporal ordering from clock drift and other variances by assigning operations to temporally-ordered frames, then coordinating the completion of these frames.
+Minare adopts the same approach, in theory protecting temporal ordering from clock drift and other variances by assigning operations to abstract frames, then coordinating the completion of these frames.

 ### Consistency First
-The CAP theorem states that in distributed systems, consistency, availability and partition tolerance are competing aims, where strong guarantees in one area imply weaker guarantees in another area.
+The CAP theorem states that in distributed systems, consistency, availability and partition tolerance are competing
+aims: strong guarantees in one area imply weaker guarantees in another area.

 Minare chooses consistency early and often.
 Work is stored in a durable message queue.
 There is one cluster coordinator and no leader election.
 Worker topology is fixed per session: when you replay a session, the hash ring will distribute